ANIRUDH-333/Data-Visualization-using-Python/README.md

 # Data-Visualization-using-Python
 Visualizing the iris data set and simple manipulations of the data are given.

-All the questions in `questions.pdf` are solved in the python notebook [Data_Visualization](repository-owner/repository-name) with the data in `iris.csv`.
+All these [questions](https://github.com/ANIRUDH-333/Data-Visualization-using-Python/blob/main/questions.pdf) are solved in the python notebook [Data_Visualization](https://github.com/ANIRUDH-333/Data-Visualization-using-Python/blob/main/Data_Visualization.ipynb) with the [Data](https://github.com/ANIRUDH-333/Data-Visualization-using-Python/blob/main/iris.csv)